-The obligation to preserve electronically stored information requires reasonable and good faith efforts to retain information that may be relevant to pending or threatened litigation.
-However, it is unreasonable to expect parties to take every conceivable step to preserve all potentially relevant electronically stored information.
+The obligation to preserve electronically stored information requires reasonable and good faith efforts to retain information that is expected to be relevant to claims or defenses in reasonably anticipated or pending litigation.
+However, it is unreasonable to expect parties to take every conceivable step or disproportionate steps to preserve each instance of relevant electronically stored information.20

 Preservation of databases and database information can take place in a number of ways; the database structure and nature of the data it holds likely will suggest an appropriate procedure to ensure that potentially relevant data is not inadvertently altered or destroyed.
 The mere fact that a database contains some relevant information does not necessarily mean all information in the entire database must be placed under a legal hold.
-Database analysis typically starts with the most granular or atomic level possible individual data fields - and uses relevance to guide the determination of whether information in that field should be preserved pursuant to a legal hold.
+Database analysis typically starts with the most granular or atomic level possible-individual data fields-and uses relevance to guide the determination of whether information in that field should be preserved pursuant to a legal hold.